pac48/correspondence/README.md

 - MATLAB_ROOT : location of Matlab install location (e.g. C:/Program Files/MATLAB/R2021b)

 **DecoMR:**
-If you plan on running the DecoMR network, you need to launch Matlab by running setEnv.bat in the DecoMR folder You need to create a conda environment named DecoMR and install the all requirements in DecoMR\requirements.txt
+If you plan on running the DecoMR network, you need to launch Matlab by running setEnv.bat in the DecoMR folder.
+The script assumes that C:\ProgramData\Anaconda3\Scripts\activate.bat activates conda.
+You need to create a conda environment named DecoMR and install the all requirements in DecoMR\requirements.txt

 **DensePose:**